-This document outlines the overarching financial management framework for the Canberra Institute of Technology (CIT) and is issued by the Chief Executive Officer as an instruction to all staff.
+This document outlines the overarching financial management framework for the Canberra Institute of Technology (CIT).

-This document refers to a number of other CIT policy and procedure documents and should be read in conjunction with those other documents.
-The combination of those policies and procedures and this document form CIT's consolidated Chief Executive Financial Instructions (CEFIs).
+This document refers to a number of other CIT policy and procedure documents and should be read in conjunction with these other documents.

 This policy applies to all CIT staff who are engaged in finance related transactions.

 3.1 General financial arrangements